 Then it dawned on me that this was the moment.
 That the stage of opening the suitcase begins.
-Because bringing up children is like a suitcase: what you put in it, then you take it out 🙂
+Because bringing up children is like a suitcase: what you put in it, then you take out 🙂

 So I had to start accepting that I was no longer needed.
-At least in the same way as before.
+At least not in the way as before.
 And then I also realized that a second youth was opening up for me.
 Whether and how I use it depends on me.
 I realized that the fact of raising children at the age of just over 40 is a great opportunity to use.

-My boyfriends were born when my wife and I were in our twenties.
+My boys were born when my wife and I were in our twenties.
 The first few years were very difficult.
 The more that we didn't have any grandparents on the spot and we had to deal with everything ourselves.
 Today, however, being where I am and looking at people of comparable age who still need many years to bring their children to adulthood, I feel ... free 🙂

 And youthful dreams and questions about passions return.
 Often, there is also a feeling of loneliness and, if not in marriage, a longing for "true love" and the feeling of being loved.
 If we are professionally fulfilled and financially secure, we look for opportunities for further individual development, and over time we start to do more and more for others and for the community.